-Our time in Madrid may have been limited but that didn’t stop us from setting out to see as much as possible before having to leave!
-Among the many tourist-y areas we visited were a few whose beauty stood out above the rest.
-In this post, I have uploaded some of my photos from parts of Madrid that I felt were absolutely stunning to see and experience during my trip.
+Our time in Madrid may have been limited but that didn’t stop us from setting out to see as much as possible before we’d have to leave!
+Among the many places we visited in Madrid were a few destinations whose beauty stood out above all the rest.
+In this post, I have uploaded photos from 4 of the top places in Madrid that I felt were absolutely stunning to see and experience during my trip.
 Here are 4 incredible FREE places you really should definitely visit in Madrid!

 El Retiro Park